therealsnow/circuitpython_scripts/README.md

 3. Drag and drop your CircuitPython uf2 file to the removable drive populated from step two.
 Once installed the microcontroller reboots automatically.

-4. If all went well CircuitPython has been installed.
+4. If all went well CircuitPython has been installed and a new drive will show up labelled CIRCUITPY

 If for some reason you have challenges you can download the flash_nuke.uf2 in the repo which takes your board back to stock